Fergus Martin: Career

 In 2007, his sculpture, Steel, was commissioned by the Office of Public Works, under the Per Cent for Art Scheme, as a permanent sculpture at the entrance gates to the Irish Museum of Modern Art.
 It was installed in 2008.
 In 2011, Steel was destroyed by trucks that were unable to pass through the new spaces between the gates.
 The sculpture has not been remade or restored to its original position.

 In 2008, Martin had a major exhibition at the Hugh Lane Gallery.
-A survey book on Martin's work was published by Dublin City Gallery The Hugh Lane on occasion of this exhibition.
+A survey book on Martin's work was published by Dublin City Gallery The Hugh Lane on the occasion of this exhibition.
 In 2010, his sculpture, Lincoln Place, was commissioned for a new four-storey atrium at Dublin Dental University Hospital.

+Martin's solo exhibition, Outside Inside, was held at Green on Red Gallery, Dublin in 2014.
+In September 2016, Martin presented an exhibition of new work at Green on Red Gallery at Spencer Dock, Dublin.
+The exhibition Fergus Martin Then and Now took place between February and October 2019 at the Irish Museum of Modern Art.
+This exhibition presented painting, sculpture and photography from the 1990s to the present.